thindil/tashy2/CONTRIBUTING.md

 If you want to talk/propose changes in any existing the library feature, feel free to contact me via [project page](https://www.laeran.pl/repositories/tashy2/).
-General rule about propositions is same as for bugs reports - please, try to write that much information as possible.
+General rule about propositions is same as for bugs reports: please, try to write that much information as possible.
 This help us all better understand purpose of your changes.